hatonthecat/Solar-Kernel/README.md

 # Soap-Kernel
-Serial Operating Application Processor Kernel
+Serial(ly) Operating Application Processor Kernel

 This project seeks to develop a kernel for user applications in memory constrained microcontrollers, using message passing, similar to or based on the microkernel used in Minix 3: https://en.wikipedia.org/wiki/Minix_3#Architecture